Deforestation in Nigeria: History and context

 The deforestation problem, compounded by human activity, has severely impacted Nigeria's rich biodiversity, including 864 bird species, 285 mammal species, 203 reptile species, 117 amphibian species, 775 fish species, and 4,715 species of higher plants.
 The population of rare Cross River gorillas has notably decreased due to poaching and habitat destruction.
 Deforestation has caused economic challenges, affecting agricultural yield and livelihoods.
 Environmental issues, including deforestation, have led to conflicts and even the execution of environmental activists such as Ken Saro-Wiwa, a Nobel Peace Prize nominee.

-Concepts of deforestation

-The definition of "deforestation" is crucial to eliminate confusion.
-Various terms are used to express this concept, including "land use conversions."
-These conversions encompasses agricultural expansion (from woodland to grazing or cropland) and agricultural intensification (converting grazing land to cropland).